 2024

-"I THINK WE WERE ALWAYS AI" is a series of mixed media paintings exploring the material process of image making, defined by the interaction between machine generated content and human intuition.
-Inspired by mixed media artists Mickalene Thomas, scrapbooking, the disjointed comprehension of AI image generators, and a world of consumed content living in the long and short-term memory, I craft paintings that highlight the symbiotic relationship between the artist and technology.
-Using AI as an inspiration rather than surrendering to it and attempting to merge human intuition with technological prowess, the result is a series of cybernetic canvases.
-In the final form, the convergence of pixels and pigments breaks the boundaries of traditional mediums, offering a new perspective on reality and artistic expression and finding balance with technology over conflict.
+“GIRLS” is a series of mixed media paintings exploring the material process of image making, defined by the interaction between a collage and photorealistic painting to create images in a world of their own.
+Inspired by mixed media artists Mickalene Thomas, scrapbooking, the disjointed comprehension of AI image generators, and a world of consumed content living in my long and short-term memory, I craft paintings that highlight the symbiotic relationship between the artist, material and technology.
+Using AI as an inspiration rather than surrendering to it and attempting to merge human intuition with technological prowess, the result is a series of uneasy collages that hold a language of space and light of their own.

 In my process I blend elements of painting, collage, and photography to craft worlds centered on familiar, figurative imagery.
 Using a mix of inkjet prints, acrylic paint, glitter, paper fragments, and other materials, this fusion is a multidimensional journey for the artist and viewer, utilizing a wide-range of skills and transforming the creative process beyond one medium and tool.
 My work starts with original film photography and builds in layers.
-The work’s existence online continues to transform it further, by now becoming a new piece of data for the AI machines to infuse with.
+The work’s existence online continues to transform it further, by now becoming a new piece of data for AI machines to infuse with.
 I’m interested in how our regurgitation of it’s own influence may impact what it produces, or at a minimum keeps us in conversation with it rather than in performance for it.

 This is an ongoing series provided by the Art Gym Denver Eric Porter Scholarship and Residency